greenelab/generic-expression-patterns/explore_RNAseq_only_generic_genes/README.md

 ## VAE compression

-Based on experiment for hypothesis 2, we noticed that the RNA-seq generic genes are low compared to RNA-seq/array generic genes in RNA-seq data.
+Based on experiment for hypothesis 2, we noticed that the RNA-seq generic genes tend to have lower read counts compared to RNA-seq/array generic genes in RNA-seq data.

 **Hypothesis 3:** The VAE isn’t adequately accounting for low read counts.
 Say we have an experiment with low read depth where a set of genes have 0 expression (i.e. not detectable).